camwebb/akflora/pages_md/blog2.md

 how well we link to and integrate the data already in these online resources, especially the taxonomic ones.
 As we set out, it is thus important to step back and ask how we can best use these resources.
-Which should we focus on (there are too many to attempt to integrate every one)?
+Which should we focus on?
+(There are too many to attempt to integrate every one.)
 And how should we link to them?
 This blog post outlines the issues and how we intend to move forward with names.